Emmanuel-Ayeni/Capstone1ProjectML/README.md

 Following these instructions, you can easily set up, run, and interact with the Flask-based prediction service.
 The step-by-step instructions, start from setting up the environment with pipenv to interfacing with the prediction endpoint.

+## Project Deliverables
+My repository/folder contains the following:

+### README.md
+* Description of the problem
+* Instructions on how to run the project Data

+### Notebook (name - notebook.ipynb)
+* Data preparation and data cleaning
+* EDA
+* Feature Importance Analysis
+* Model selection process and parameter tuning

+### Script train.py (name - App.py)
+* Training the final model
+* Saving it to a file (e.g. pickle) or saving it with specialized software (BentoML)

+### Script predict.py (suggested name)
+* Loading the model
+* Serving it via a web service (with Flask or specialized software - BentoML, KServe, etc)
+* Files with dependencies
+* Pipenv and Pipenv.lock if you use Pipenv
+* or equivalents: conda environment file, requirements.txt or pyproject.toml

+### Dockerfile for running the service
+### Deployment
+URL to the service you deployed or
+Video or image of how you interact with the deployed service

 ## Set up Environment and Component Testing
 ### Clone the Application Code
 Please ensure you have the application code (including Pipfile, Pipfile.lock, and app.py) in your working directory.
 If it's in a repository, clone it: